Faithlife/FaithlifeUtility/docs/Faithlife.Utility/UnicodeUtility/GetCodePoint.md

 ## Return Value

-The 21-bit Unicode code point represented by the character or surrogate pair at the position in the*stringBuilder* parameter specified by the *index* parameter.
+The 21-bit Unicode code point represented by the character or surrogate pair at the position in the *stringBuilder* parameter specified by the *index* parameter.

 ## Remarks

-This method behaves the same as Int32), but operates on a StringBuilderinstead of a String.
+This method behaves the same as Int32), but operates on a StringBuilder instead of a String.

 ## See Also